|WhiteFang's Who Site - The World's Largest Collection Of The Who Records & CDs|

 Of the remixed tracks, "Run, Run, Run" *runs* about 10 seconds longer, while the rest of them seem to be about the same as the previous releases.

-Unfortunately, the CD is mastered WAY TOO LOUD !!!
+Unfortunately, the CD's mastering is way too loud!
 (This is more noticeable on the MCA version than on the UK Polydor promo - which I found "easier" to listen to.)
-All the softer passages are turned WAY WAY WAY up, so it sounds like someone is hitting your head with a hammer when you're listening to it.
-Music is *supposed* to have both loud AND soft passages, but this just has LOUD ones.
+All the softer passages are turned way up, which makes it not so easy to listen to.
+Music is *supposed* to have both loud and soft passages, but this just has loud ones.
 "Batman" is actually even louder than the track preceding it ("A Quick One While He's Away"), so you need to turn the volume down!

 Comparing the three different releases - the Polydor (UK) promo sounds slightly warmer than the standard Polydor (UK), which sounds about identical to the MCA (USA).